nowayfree/pan-cancer_transcriptome/README.md

 Generates Figure 5f.

 #### KEGG&GOBP_plot.R
-Produces bar plots for KEGG and GO_bp pathway analysis.
+Produces dot plots and bar plots for KEGG and GO_bp pathway analysis.

 ## Prerequisites
 To run these notebooks, you need the following: